This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 The ingredients in this chickpea salad are almost a mirror image to my favorite chicken salads:

-• Hardboiled eggs: chickpeas naturally have protein and eggs add to the protein, giving a protein-rich meatless dish!
+• Hardboiled eggs: chickpeas naturally have protein, and eggs add to the protein, making a protein-rich meatless dish!

 • Green parsley: for a fresh twist, parsley is a must.